jackhackegun/ai-v-1/README.md

 ### Deployment

 `ai‑v‑1` can be deployed to any platform that can run a Python web application, such as Heroku, Render or your own server.
+When deployingp `ai-v-1` can be deployed to any platform that can run a Python web application, including free hosting services like [Render](https://render.com), [Replit](https://replit.com) or [Railway](https://railway.app).
+A typical deployment workflow on Render is:

+1. Fork this repository to your own GitHub account.
+2. Create a free account on Render.com and choose "New Web Service".
+3. Connect your GitHub repository when prompted.
+4. Set the build command to `pip install -r requirements.txt` and the start command to `python app.py`.
+5. Select a Python environment (e.g. Python 3) and deploy.
+Render will build the container and provide a public URL once ready.

+On Heroku, you can deploy using the included **Procfile**:

+1. Ensure the Heroku CLI is installed and you are logged in.
+2. Run `heroku create` in the project root to create a new app.
+3. Run `git push heroku main` to push your code to Heroku.
+4. Open the URL provided by Heroku to access the chatbot.

-When deploying publicly, remember to set `debug=False` and ensure the database file is stored in a persistent location.
+When deploying publicly, remember to set `debug=False` in `app.py` and ensure the SQLite database file is stored in a persistent location. cation.

 ## Limitations and Future Work